What is IAS Officer?

 - The answer key will be revealed in the following year after the result is published.

-- The results of CSE Mains will be released in the month of January/ February in the next year.
+- The results of CSE Mains will be released in January/ February the next year.

-- Union Public Service Commission selects and interviews around 2500-3000 candidates out of millions approximately every year.
+- Union Public Service Commission selects and interviews around 2500-3000 candidates out of millions approximately every year to become an IAS officer.

-- Several boards are created by the UPSC which function on a daily basis and a single member of the UPSC will be heading each of the many boards.
+- Several boards are created by the UPSC which function daily and a single member of the UPSC will be heading each of the many boards.

 - Every board set-up will comprise of 4-5 members who have separate portfolios.